viczam/makeen-hapi/packages/makeen-mailer/readme.md

     }]);
 ```

 - create email templates.
-Email templates are React components that take in an object with required data.
+Email templates are React components that take in an object with all data required by the template.
 For example we'll create a template called `DummyMessage.jsx` and save it under the `src/views/` folder:

 ```jsx
 import React, { PropTypes } from 'react';